Updated Risk Alert: IRS Scrutiny of Abusive Micro-Captive Insurance Companies Can Increase a CPA Firm’s Professional Liability Risk

 Conduct enhanced client and engagement acceptance procedures

-Not all clients are appropriate candidates for the Captive strategy.
+Not all clients using the Micro-Captive strategy may be appropriate candidates for the CPA firm.
 Appropriate candidates should be financially sophisticated, assume responsibility for their decisions, and have the wherewithal to pay any potential liability upon examination.
 Also consider the client’s propensity to sue professionals.
 Even the most appropriate client may be upset and sue its professionals if the strategy is ultimately found to be abusive.
 Steer clear of clients that do not meet these criteria.

 Strengthen your engagement letter template

-Engagement letters, for both businesses making payments to Captives and Captives themselves, should include an additional provision referencing IRS Notice 2016-66.
+Engagement letters, for both businesses making payments to Micro-Captives and Micro-Captives themselves, should include an additional provision referencing the Proposed Regulations.
 The provision should encourage the client to have an independent tax attorney review the transaction as recommended by the IRS in IR-2020-226.
 For example, the following could be included in the engagement letter:

 Abusive Micro-Captive Insurance Companies

-In IRS Notice 2016-66, the IRS has identified certain micro-captive insurance company transactions as abusive.
+In Prop.
+Reg.
+1.6011-10 and -11, the IRS has identified certain micro-captive insurance company transactions as abusive and others as transactions of interest.
 As a result, both micro-captive insurance companies and entities making payments to such entities are under an increased potential for IRS examination.
-If the structure is found to be abusive deductions may be disallowed, additional income tax may be assessed, and penalties and interest imposed.
+If the structure is found to be abusive, tax benefits may be disallowed, resulting in additional income tax, penalties and interest being imposed.
 We, as well as the IRS, recommend that you engage an independent tax attorney to review the structure in order to help ensure that the strategy is not abusive.

 Management representations

-While uncommon for tax services, consider obtaining a management representation letter from the client clarifying its awareness of IRS Notice 2016-66.
-The management representation letter also should confirm that the client has reviewed its application to its Captive strategy with its professional advisors, and believes that the IRS will conclude that the Captive fulfills the definition of an “insurance company.”
-The management representation letter should also address whether the client has engaged an independent tax attorney to review its structure and conclusion.
+While uncommon for tax services, consider obtaining a management representation letter from the client clarifying its awareness of the Proposed Regulations.
+The management representation letter also should confirm that the client has reviewed the Proposed Regulations’ application to its Micro-Captive strategy with its professional advisors, and that the Micro-Captive fulfills the definition of an “insurance company.”
+The management representation letter should also address whether the client has engaged an independent tax attorney to review its structure, the date of the review, and its conclusion.

 Other considerations

-If the client’s attorney has determined that the structure qualifies as a transaction of interest, disclosure on the tax return is required.
+If the client’s attorney has determined that the structure qualifies as abusive, disclosure on the tax return is required.
 If no determination has been made, advise the client to engage a professional to do so.
 If the client requests a referral, review the article Unintended Consequences of Professional Referrals and proceed accordingly.
-It is not recommended that the CPA firm perform the analysis to determine whether the structure qualifies as a transaction of interest as many of the “tests” are related to either general business or insurance industry specific requirements, of which most CPAs lack the requisite knowledge.
+It is not recommended that the CPA firm perform the analysis to determine whether the structure qualifies as abusive because many of the “tests” are related to either general business or insurance industry specific requirements, of which most CPAs lack the requisite knowledge.

-Even if the structure does not qualify as a transaction of interest, discuss whether the client should proactively disclose the structure to the IRS.
+Even if the structure does not qualify as abusive, discuss whether the client should proactively disclose the structure to the IRS.

 The same recommendations that apply to CPA firms providing tax services also apply to those performing audit services.
-In addition, the CPA firm must assess the accounting treatment of payments to the Captive, the Captive’s tax benefit for the exclusion of premiums from income, and whether a reserve is needed for uncertain tax positions.
-Finally, auditors must determine if the Captive strategy and the risks related to it should be disclosed in the footnotes to the financial statements.
+In addition, the CPA firm must assess the accounting treatment of payments to the Micro-Captive, the Micro-Captive’s tax benefit for the exclusion of premiums from income, and whether a reserve is needed for uncertain tax positions.
+Finally, auditors must determine if the Micro-Captive strategy and the risks related to it should be disclosed in the footnotes to the financial statements.

-Identify those clients who may have engaged in Captive arrangements, and advise them, in writing, of the IRS’ heightened scrutiny, the likelihood that they will be audited, and recommend they consult with an independent tax attorney.
+Identify those clients who may have engaged in Micro-Captive arrangements, and advise them, potentially a second time, in writing, of the IRS’ heightened scrutiny, the likelihood that they will be audited, and recommend they consult with an independent tax attorney.

 Conclusion

-When implemented properly, using a Captive is an effective tax planning strategy.
-Unfortunately, some taxpayers have abused the benefits, drawing the IRS’s ire.
+When implemented properly, using a Micro-Captive is an effective tax planning strategy.
+Unfortunately, some taxpayers have abused the benefits, drawing the IRS’ ire.
 Without a telltale sign of abuse on the face of a tax return, it is anticipated that many “innocent” taxpayers will be audited.
 Clients should be made aware of this potential exposure so they, and their CPA firms, can plan appropriately.

 This information is produced and presented by CNA, which is solely responsible for its content.
 Continental Casualty Company, a member of the CNA group of insurance companies, is the underwriter of the AICPA Professional Liability Insurance Program.